 - If the transaction doesn’t show up on the history tab then consider whether the sender sent it at all?
 When it comes to bitcoin exchanges they don’t send transactions in real time.
 They usually do withdrawals in batches.
 Check your account at the exchange or other website to make sure the coins were actually sent.

-- If the sender insists that they sent you the coins ask for a transaction ID and seek help on a community forum.
+- If the sender insists that they sent you the coins ask for a transaction ID, which is a long hexadecimal number, and seek help on a community forum.

 Why does Electrum give me a different address everytime?